artemmavrin/survive/README.md

 ## Installation

-The latest version of `survive` can be installed directly after cloning from GitHub:
+The latest version of Survive can be installed directly after cloning from GitHub:

     git clone https://github.com/artemmavrin/survive.git
     cd survive
     make install

-Moreover, `survive` is on the [Python Package Index (PyPI)](https://pypi.org/project/survive/), so a recent version of it can be installed with the `pip` utility:
+Moreover, Survive is on the [Python Package Index (PyPI)](https://pypi.org/project/survive/), so a recent version of it can be installed with the `pip` utility:

     pip install survive